-- Preheat oven to 350º.
-Grease two 8 x 5-inch loaf pans, line bottom of pans with parchment, then grease the top of the parchment.
+- Preheat the oven to 350º.
+Grease two 8 x 5-inch loaf pans, line the bottom of the pans with parchment, then grease the top of the parchment.

-- In another bowl, whisk together flour, sugar, baking soda, cinnamon, nutmeg, and cloves.
-Add flour mixture to pumpkin mixture and mix till combined.
-Mix together cinnamon and sugar in a small bowl.
+- In another bowl, whisk together flour, sugar, baking soda, cinnamon, allspice, cloves, and salt.

-- Pour into pans, sprinkle with cinnamon and sugar mixture, and bake for 1 hour, or until a toothpick inserted in center comes out clean.
+- Pour into pans, sprinkle with cinnamon and sugar mixture, and bake for 1 hour, or until a toothpick inserted in the center comes out clean.